Feilong2k/CodeMaestro/Docs/AfterPhase5/Phase6_Plan.md

 ---

-### 6-3: Orion Context Loading
+### 6-3: Orion Context Loading (Proprioception)
 **Owner:** Devon
 **Priority:** High

 **Description:**
-When Orion starts working on a project, automatically load project context into memory.
+When Orion starts working on a project, automatically load project context into memory so he knows "where" and "who" he is.

 **Trigger:** Project switch or session start